 Next around the cloister is a The Chapter House, a square room with a big and lovely Crucifixion fresco by Fra Angelico, but looking much more worked than his usual (see right).
 It's the largest work that he made here.
 On Christ's right hand are the group around the Virgin and the Medici patron saints, painted in bright colours.
 To his left are the founders of religious orders, led by Saint Dominic, painted in duller earth colours, with a bit of blue-black.

 Next is upstairs.
-On the first floor are the 45 smalls cells containing 40 frescoes for private contemplation painted by Fra Angelico and his studio, including Benozzo Gozzoli.
+On the first floor are the 44 smalls cells containing 40 frescoes for private contemplation painted by Fra Angelico and his studio, including Benozzo Gozzoli.
+In addition to Angelico and Gozzoli a third hand has been detected, during restoration work between 1975 and 1984, although he remains anonymous.
+All were painted in true fresco, and swiftly, it seems.
 Paintings were seen as essential parts of the Dominican way of prayer, meditation and study.